Last Updated on by Angie

 Cherries and Apples: Norman's Orchard

 Norman's Orchard in Tarentum is a small orchard that grows blueberries, peaches, pears, apples.
-It's also the only place we know of in the area that grows cherries (and sell out about as fast as they ripen).
+It's also the only place we know of in the area that grows both sweet and tart cherries.

 Norman's Orchard is located in Tarentum, PA.